-There were 1685 suspected nests and 3376 false crawls in the NW Cape division during the full 2022-23 season (Table 1).
-Green turtles were the most active species (nests and false crawls) in the NW Cape division with 91.2% of total turtle activity, followed by loggerheads (5.1%), hawksbills (3.5%) and unidentified species (0.2%).
-No flatback turtle activity was recorded.
+There were 5827 nests and 30874 false crawls recorded in the NW Cape division during the full 2023-24 season (Table 1).
+Green turtles were the most active species (nests and false crawls) in the NW Cape division with 99.27% of total turtle activity, followed by hawksbills (0.37%) and loggerheads (0.31%).
+Unidentified species accounted for 0.05% of all nesting activities.
+There were 2 flatback turtle activities recorded.

-Table 1: Total activities (suspected nests and false crawls) recorded for each species within the NW Cape division, NTP 2022-23 full season.
+Table 1: Total activities (nests and false crawls) recorded for each species within the NW Cape division, NTP 2023-24 full season.

-Turtle species
+Turtle Species

-Activity Green Hawksbill Loggerhead Unidentified Total
+Activity Green Hawksbill Loggerhead Flatback Unidentified Total

-New nests 1446 94 142 3 1685
+New nests 5734 47 41 0 5 5827

-False crawls 3170 84 114 8 3376
+False crawls 30699 89 72 2 12 30874

-4616 178 256 11 5061
+Total activity 36433 136 113 2 17 36701

-Total activity (91.2%) (3.5%) (5.1%) (0.2%) (100%)
+(99.27%) (0.37%) (0.31%) (0.01%) (0.05%) (100%)

-Nesting success is defined as the number of suspected nests laid as a percentage of total turtle activities.
-On the NW Cape in 2022-23 (full season), green turtles had a nesting success of 31.3%, loggerheads 55.5% and hawksbills 52.8%.
+Nesting success is defined as the number of nests laid as a percentage of total turtle activities.
+On the NW Cape in 2023-24 (full season), green turtles had a nesting success of 15.7%, loggerheads 36.3% and hawksbills 34.6%.
 For a comparison with long-term averages, see section 3.2.1.

 Green turtles were the most abundant species throughout all 11 subsections on the NW Cape (Figure 1).
-The most loggerhead nests were in the Mauritius to Jacobz South subsection and the most hawksbill nests were in the NW Carpark to Surf Beach subsection.
+The most loggerhead nests were in the Hunters to Mauritius subsection and the most hawksbill nests were in the Surf Beach to Hunters subsection.

-Figure 1: Average number of nests per day for each species for each subsection within the NW Cape division, NTP 2022-23 full season.
+Figure 1: Average number of nests per day for each species for each subsection within the NW Cape division, NTP 2023-24 full season.

-Nests per day, (as a measure of total nests) should be considered along with density of nests (nests per day per kilometre) to account for both survey effort and variations in subsection length, noting subsections varied in length from 800m to 3.5km (Appendix 2).
+Average nests per day (as a measure of total nests) should be considered along with density of nests (nests per day per kilometre) to account for both survey effort and variations in subsection length, noting subsections varied in length from 800m to 3.5km (Appendix 1).

-The most green turtle nests were in the Burrows to Jurabi Point subsection (average of 6.9 nests per day) while the densest nesting was in the Five Mile North to Five Mile subsection (6.5 nests per kilometre per day) (Figure 2).
-Both the least amount (0.64 nests per day) and the lower density (0.43 nests per kilometre per day) of green turtle nests was in the northern most subsection, Mildura Wreck to NW Carpark.
+The greatest number of green turtle nests were in the Burrows to Jurabi Point subsection (average of 28.7 nests per day) and the densest nesting was also in this subsection (15.9 nests per kilometre per day) (Figure 2).
+Both the least amount (1.67 nests per day) and the lowest density (1.11 nests per kilometre per day) of green turtle nests was in the northern most subsection, Mildura Wreck to NW Carpark.

-Figure 2: Average number of green turtle nests per day, and density of nests (estimated by nests per day per km) for each subsection within the NW Cape division, NTP 2022-23 full season.
+Figure 2: Average number of green turtle nests per day, and density of nests (nests per day per km) for each subsection within the NW Cape division, NTP 2023-24 full season.

-Loggerhead nests were more abundant in the northern and mid subsections of NW Cape, with the most at Hunters to Mauritius and Mauritius to Jacobz South, an average of 0.63 nests per day (Figure 3).
-The densest loggerhead nesting was at Five Mile North to Five Mile, an average of 0.76 nests per kilometre per day.
-There were no loggerhead nests in the northern most subsection, Mildura Wreck to NW Carpark.
+Loggerhead nests were more abundant in the northern subsections of NW Cape, with the most at Hunters to Mauritius, an average of 0.3 nests per day (Figure 3).
+The densest loggerhead nesting was also at Hunters to Mauritius, an average of 0.19 nests per kilometre per day.

-Figure 3: Average number of loggerhead turtle nests per day, and density of nests (estimated by nests per day per km) for each subsection within the NW Cape division, NTP 2022-23 full season.
+Figure 3: Average number of loggerhead turtle nests per day, and density of nests (nests per day per km) for each subsection within the NW Cape division, NTP 2023-24 full season.

-The most hawksbill nesting was in the NW Carpark to Surf Beach subsection, an average of 0.54 nests per day (Figure 4).
-The densest nesting was at Five Mile North to Five Mile, an average of 0.36 nests per kilometre per day.
-There were no hawksbill nests at Burrows to Jurabi Point.
+The greatest number of hawksbill nests was in the Surf Beach to Hunters subsection, an average of 0.26 nests per day (Figure 4).
+The densest nesting was at Five Mile North to Five Mile, an average of 0.19 nests per kilometre per day.

-Figure 4: Average number of hawksbill turtle nests per day, and density of nests (estimated by nests per day per km) for each subsection within the NW Cape division, NTP 2022-23 full season.
+Figure 4: Average number of hawksbill turtle nests per day, and density of nests (nests per day per km) for each subsection within the NW Cape division, NTP 2023-24 full season.

-For individual nest locations see maps in Appendix 4 - Appendix 7.
+For individual nest locations see maps in Appendix 5 - Appendix 8.